Ally511/GPT/README.md

 ```bash
 tr -sc 'A-Za-z' '\n' < corpora/clean_shakespeare.txt |head
 ```
-With this line, everything that is not an uppercase or lowercase letter is removed and substituted by a new line, resulting in the following output:
+With this line, everything that is not an uppercase or lowercase letter (identified via `-c` meaning complement) is squeezed together (via the flag `s`) and substituted by a new line, resulting in the following output:
 ![img.png](unix_tokenization/unix_command1.png)
 To sort the output by alphabet, the command can be easily extended by a `sort` pipe:
 ```bash